devuri/wp-white-label-login/readme.txt

 = Easy Custom Login Page =
 * Change WordPress login logo
 * Change login background
-* Custom WordPress Login Page Footer
+* Add a Custom login background
 * Add Custom Login Page CSS
-* Customize the Login page header

-By far the simplest login white label plugin for any WordPress Website no fiddles and strings, activate and you are done.
+By far the simplest login white label plugin for any WordPress Website, activate and you are done.

 Easy to use, simple settings options, simplified sensible defaults, you never need to change a single setting the new settings are completely optional.